ericposas/spidermap/README.md

 ##To do:

   Generate PDF:
-   - For all map types
+   - Clean up PDF export for listview (currently cuts words in half at page break)

   Database Saves:
-    - Save user's created maps to their User profile in the form of the CSV parser
+    - Save user's created maps to their User profile in the form of the CSV parser format
     - Will save a simple list (DFW, LAX, PHX, PHL, etc.) in the database for a specific user

-  Setting Origins and Destinations:
-    - Add a quick "loading" graphic or animation when lists are getting data from the server (small loading ui graphic on the side of the dropdown list menu)
-    - Create a "Clear list" button that clears the selectedOrigin, selectedOrigins and selectedDestinations arrays

-  CSV Upload:
-    - Add a way to close the modal if user changes mind and doesn't want to upload

   Charting:
     - Avoid adding labels twice (if origin label already exists, don't add the destination label for the same place)